MicrosoftDocs/azure-devops-docs/docs/work/backlogs/copy-clone-work-items.md

 > [!div class="checklist"]
 > * Copy or clone a work item, essentially making a duplicate of a work item
-> * Change the work item typ, for example from a bug to a user story
+> * Change the work item type, for example from a bug to a user story
 > * Copy a list of work items to email or share with others
 > * Copy the URL of a work item

 [!INCLUDE [temp](../_shared/image-differences.md)]